Lawyer Referrals

 Phototherapy

-If jaundice is severe and treatment is required, the main treatment is to place the baby under special blue lights called ‘bili lights’ for several hours, or medical providers can wrap the baby in a ‘bili-blanket.’
+If jaundice is severe and treatment is required, the main treatment is to place the baby under special blue lights called “bili lights” for a number of hours, or medical providers can wrap the baby in a “bili-blanket.”
 This treatment is called phototherapy.
-It helps remove the bilirubin from the blood, which prevents kernicterus from developing.
+It helps remove the bilirubin from the blood, which avoids the development of kernicterus.

 Blood Transfusions